 The Foundation was formed from a generous endowment by Sir John Ellerman.
-We invest these funds in order to make grants to charities.
+We exist to make grants to charities and wish to do so for the long term.
+Investing our endowment provides us with greater capacity to make grants to charities into the future.

-Our overall approach is to balance being an effective grantmaker with operating in the longer term, which we define as 30 plus years.
-Our target investment return is 4% plus inflation (based on RPI) per year in the long term.
+Our overall approach is to balance being an effective grantmaker with operating in the longer term, which we define as more than 30 years.
+Our long term target investment return is 4% plus inflation (based on RPI) per year.
 We have a total return policy, which means that we can spend both income and capital.

 The value of our investments varies with movements in financial markets.
 At the end of our last financial year, 31 March 2020, the portfolio value was £129 million.

 Looking after our money

-A Finance & Investment Committee of Trustees is responsible for our investments.
+Our Trustees are responsible for the endowment and the management is delegated to our Finance & Investment Committee.
 This Committee sets the investment strategy for the endowment.
-The funds are managed by carefully selected active managers, and are diversified across a range of asset classes.
-In 2013, we implemented a fundamental change to the way in which the investments are managed, having decided to delegate more day to day decision making to managers.
+The funds are managed by carefully selected active managers and are diversified across a range of asset classes.
+In 2013, we implemented a fundamental change to the way in which the investments are managed, having decided to delegate more day to day decision making to our managers.
 Specialist asset funds were largely replaced with more balanced mandates.
-We currently have six managers who determine the asset allocation of their own portfolios.
+We currently have seven managers who determine the asset allocation of their own portfolios.
 The Committee takes advice from specialist consultants when necessary.

 Social and ethical considerations